AnggaR96s/Reforestation/README.md

-## Why did the chicken get a penalty?
-For fowl play.
+## Don't buy flowers at a monastery.
+Because only you can prevent florist friars.